WICG/kv-storage/README.md

 The alternative is IndexedDB.
 IndexedDB is, however, quite hard to use.
 It has no simple key/value layer, instead requiring understanding concepts like database upgrades and transactions.
 Its API is also quite dated; it does not use promises, but instead `IDBRequest` objects with their `onsuccess` and `onerror` methods.

-In the face of this, a cottage industry of solutions for "async local storage" have sprung up to wrap IndexedDB.
+In the face of this, a cottage industry of solutions for "async key/value storage" have sprung up to wrap IndexedDB.
 Perhaps the most well-known of these is [localForage](https://localforage.github.io/localForage/), which copies the `localStorage` API directly.

-After many years of convergence in library-space on this sort of solution, it's time to bring a simple async local storage solution out of the cold and into the web platform.
-We need an ergonomic out-of-the-box solution for storing key/value data.
+After many years of convergence in library-space on this sort of solution, it's time to bring a simple async key/value storage solution out of the cold and into the web platform.

 ## API

 ### `Map`-like key/value pair API

-Note that keys and values would be allowed to be any [structured-serializable type](https://html.spec.whatwg.org/multipage/structured-data.html#serializable-objects) (see [#2](https://github.com/domenic/async-local-storage/issues/2) for more discussion).
+Note that keys and values would be allowed to be any [structured-serializable type](https://html.spec.whatwg.org/multipage/structured-data.html#serializable-objects) (see [#2](https://github.com/domenic/kv-storage/issues/2) for more discussion).

 #### `set(key, value)`

 Sets the value of the entry identified by `key` to `value`.
 Returns a promise that fulfills with `undefined` once this is complete.

 _Note: setting an entry to have the value `undefined` is equivalent to deleting it.
-See discussion in [#3](https://github.com/domenic/async-local-storage/issues/3)._
+See discussion in [#3](https://github.com/domenic/kv-storage/issues/3)._

 #### `get(key)`